UNC-Knight-Lab/CopolymerSequenceGeneration.jl/README.md

 ## Installation and usage

 A version of Julia >= 1.6 is required to run this package.
-Julia language can be [downloaded] (https://julialang.org/).
+Julia language can be [downloaded](https://julialang.org/).
 The package can be downloaded and installed for use with:

 ```pkg > add https://github.com/UNC-Knight-Lab/CopolymerSequenceGeneration.jl```